delphix/dcs-for-azure-templates/dcsazure_Cassandra_to_Cassandra_discovery_pl/Cassandra_to_ADLS/AzureFunctionDeployment.md

 ## Deploy the Azure Function App

-1. Zip the Cosmos_to_ADLS Azure Functions app code and configuration into a single archive file (e.g., `Cassandra_to_ADLS.zip`).
+1. Zip the Cassandra_to_ADLS Azure Functions app code and configuration into a single archive file (e.g., `Cassandra_to_ADLS.zip`).
    ```
-   zip Cosmos_to_ADLS.zip host.json function_app.py requirements.txt
+   zip Cassandra_to_ADLS.zip host.json function_app.py requirements.txt
    ```

 1. Use the following command to deploy the ZIP package to the Azure Function App: